 Policy: Expand opportunities for new workforce housing to provide homes and house lots for employees of existing and new businesses.

 Designate areas within walking distance of the town center that are on public water and sewer, or where services can readily be extended, for residential development on smaller lots to provide for homes in the $80-140,000 range.
-See X. Land Use O.
+See X. Land Use P.

 Promote development of these “in-town” locations within walking distance of Downtown as part of Mars Hill’s brand as the “healthiest place to live” in the County.
 See II.
-Economy D.8.e. and X. Land Use.
+Economy D.9.e. and X. Land Use.